imagekit-developer/imagekit-vuejs/README.md

   customCoordinates="10,10,100,100"
 />

-// This promise resolves with an object containing the necessary security parameters i.e `signature`, `token`, and `expire`.
+// This promise resolves with an object containing the necessary security parameters, i.e., `signature,` `token,` and `expire.`
 <IKContext publicKey="your_public_api_key" authenticator="()=>Promise">
   // Simple file upload and response handling
   <IKUpload